Will Bankruptcy Affect My Rental Agreement?

 As long as you are current on your rent payments, nothing should change when you file bankruptcy.
 In addition, you can continue to rent after bankruptcy.

 Worried about how bankruptcy will affect your rental home?
-Contact a bankruptcy attorney in Las Vegas with a price match guarantee for a free consultation.
+Contact a bankruptcy attorney in Las Vegas.

 Can my property owner end my lease because I filed bankruptcy?

 If your rent payments are current and you are not behind, then no, the landlord or property owners cannot end your lease contract when you file bankruptcy.
 You will continue paying rent on your apartment or house as you have been.